jochumdev/microlobby/docs/spec.md

 **CLIENT NOTES**:

-- It is expected that the client uses appropriate logic to connect to the server via either IPv4 or IPv6 (as appropriate - i.e. the opposite of the initial POST /api/v1/lobby connection that created the game.)
+- It is expected that the client uses appropriate logic to connect to the server via either IPv4 or IPv6 (as appropriate - i.e. the opposite of the initial `/api/gamedb/v1 : POST` connection that created the game.)

 **ACL**: The game's host (authenticated user) only